Laura Pescatori: Later years

 Laura Pescatori joined in the opposition to Cardinal Alberoni and was instrumental to his fall in 1719.
 She was inclined to benefit France, and the French ambassador therefore courted her through her son-in-law.

 In 1721, the conflict between her and Marquis Scotti, another Italian confidant of the queen, which was demonstrated through arguments in the presence of the queen, resulted in Scotti almost being sent back to Italy.

 She was promoted to the post of the queen's zafaja.
 This meant that she could give visitors access to the queen and that she handled the secret correspondence of the queen, and apparently accepted bribes from foreign diplomats.
 The king treated her with respect, and the queen told the court to put up with her temper, as she had to do so herself.

 In 1736, a plot was suspected against minister Patino created by a cabal consisting of Minister Montijo, the Italian doctor Cervi, Marquis Scotti, Laura Pescatori and her protege Campo Florido.
-In the same year, however, the influence of Pescatori upon the queen appear to have deteriorated in favor of the Marchioness Las Nieves, who became the most noted female friend of the queen since the departure of the Duchess of S:t Pierre and the marriage of La Pellegrina, who had the task of regularly informing the queen of gossip and who by 1736 was said to be the one who should be courted for supplicants to the queen.
+In the same year, however, the influence of Pescatori upon the queen appears to have deteriorated in favor of the Marchioness Las Nieves, who became the most noted female friend of the queen since the departure of the Duchess of S:t Pierre and the marriage of La Pellegrina, who had the task of regularly informing the queen of gossip and who by 1736 was said to be the one who should be courted for supplicants to the queen.